 - 1/2 cup Basmati rice

-- 1/2 tsp minced fresh ginger (or a pinch of ground ginger powder)
+- 1/2 teaspoon minced fresh ginger (or a pinch of ground ginger powder)

 - 1/2 cup chopped fresh cilantro

-- Add oil to a medium pot on low heat.
-Once the oil starts to warm up, add the cumin seeds and stir.
+- Add oil to a medium pot on medium-low heat.
+Once the oil starts to warm up, add the cumin seeds and stir for a minute until the seeds start to brown and become fragrant.

-- When the seeds start to brown and become fragrant, add the ginger and ground turmeric.
+- Add the ginger and ground turmeric.
 Stir and add the rice and moong dal mixture.
 Season with sea salt and black pepper.
 Stir and add the 4 cups of water.

-- Carefully taste the kitchari to make sure the rice and dal are cooked through.
+- Carefully (as it will be hot) taste the kitchari to make sure the rice and dal are fully cooked.
 If not, you may need to let it cook a little longer.

 - Turn off the heat.
 Adjust the seasoning, if needed, and stir again.
-Garnish with toppings and serve.
+Serve and enjoy.

 Moong dal (split mung beans washed) can be challenging to find in most grocery stores.
 Thankfully, you can buy organic moong dal from Amazon here.